 Bridget joined FCNL in January 2022.
 She brings with her 25 years of work on international peace and conflict issues, with a focus on US foreign policy.
 Prior to joining FCNL, she served as US Executive Director of Peace Direct (2015-2021).

 Bridget is no stranger to FCNL.
 In 1996, she was an intern at FCNL and later served as senior legislative secretary for FCNL’s foreign policy program (2002-2006; 2008-2012).
-She developed FCNL’s peaceful prevention of deadly conflict program and co-founded the Prevention and Protection Working Group (PPWG).
-Hosted by FCNL, PPWG is a coalition of more than 250 human rights, religious, humanitarian, anti-genocide, and peace organizations.
+She developed FCNL’s peaceful prevention of deadly conflict program and co-founded the Prevention and Protection Working Group (PPWG), a coalition of more than 250 human rights, religious, humanitarian, anti-genocide, and peace organizations.

 From 1999–2002 Bridget served on the FCNL Executive Committee and was later assistant clerk then clerk of the General Committee (2016–2020).
 In that role, she made FCNL’s diversity, equity, and inclusion work a priority while continuing her personal journey with race and racism.